ahandsel/articles/kintone-numbers-to-words/kintone-numbers-to-words-github.md

 The output field will be automatically populated with the number in its word form.

-Don't forget to save the record!
+Remember to save the record!

 ---

 ## Code Breakdown

-Let's take a look at how this script works.
+Let us take a look at how this script works.

 ### Script Structure